Todo: The Emotional Support Menace

 One clap, one invasive question about your taste in women, and suddenly the emotional power balance of the room belongs to him.
 You can hear the clap in your skull before it even happens.

+Everyone else is talking about curses, techniques, strategy.
 Todo is here to conduct a vibe check and physically assault anyone who fails it.

-Tall women with big asses
+Tall women with big asses.

 Say what you mean.
-Absolute honesty

 Which is very funny when you remember this is a man personally mentored by Yuki Tsukumo, trained like a weapon, scarred in the face, and then set loose on the world with the emotional regulation of a bored pro wrestler.